AristaFederal/Newsletter/docs/index.md

 ---
 ## **Lee Gillespie Named Employee of the Year**
 In a move that surprised no one, Arista CEO Jayshree Ullal has named Lee Gillespie the Arista Employee of the Year.
-"His is a genius that operates on a level rarely seen" said Jayshree at the news conference.
+"Behold the Mr Gillespie -- intellect so vast it could only be contained within the confines of a mind that transcends ordinary mortals.
+This is no mere technician, no humble craftsman; this is a maestro of mathematics, a wizard of equations, a demigod of design.
+Every problem that stumps the feeble masses is but a fleeting nuisance to them—solvable with a mere flick of their mighty, calloused hand." said Jayshree at the news conference.

 ---
 ## **Managing Bug and Threat Compliance in the Modern Network**